autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/index.md

 ![overall-perception-architecture](image/high-level-perception-diagram.drawio.svg)

-The Perception component consists of the following sub-components:
+The Perception Component consists of the following sub-components:

 - **Object Recognition**: Recognizes dynamic objects surrounding the ego vehicle in the current frame and predicts their future trajectories.
 - **Obstacle Segmentation**: Identifies point clouds originating from obstacles(not only dynamic objects but also static obstacles that should be avoided, such as stationary obstacles) that the ego vehicle should avoid.
-For example, construction cones are recognized using this module.
 - **Occupancy Grid Map**: Detects blind spots (areas where no information is available and where dynamic objects may jump out).
 - **Traffic Light Recognition**: Recognizes the colors of traffic lights and the directions of arrow signals.